-- The A1 Bar on Clare Street was once an R.I.C.
+- The A1 Bar on Clare Street was once a R.I.C.
 Barracks.

-- That in 1796, there were 171 recorded flax growers in Limerick.
+- In 1796, there were 171 recorded flax growers in Limerick.
 Flax was used for both food and clothing.

 - The fountain in front of St. John’s Cathedral was erected in 1865, iron goblets were attached to 2 spouts to enable the public to drink and fill small containers, while larger containers were filled at the other 2 spouts.

 - In 1850, there were 680 inmates sleeping in the loft of the Clare Street Convent.
 On 29 January a little after 8 pm a false fire alarm was called and these 680 women tried to escape through the one narrow stairwell but fell onto each other.
 27 women were killed but only 19 of those could be identified.

 - In 1769 Dr Anderson brought Scots Pills to Limerick, these claimed to be a remedy for “Disease, or Pains in the Head, or Stomach, of man, women, and children; but especially against Giddiness, or Megrims, Weak or Blear’d eyes, Want of Appetite, Choler, Melancholy, Phlegm, Gross, and Thick Humours, Worms, Paleness, Greensickness, Defluxions on the Lungs or Joints, Rheumatism, Gout, Gravel, Stone, Scurvy, Dropsy, Colick or Gripes and all Obstructions” these magic pills could be yours for 1s 7d.

 - In 1911 Limerick had 5 Piano Tuners, John Vokes, George Holland, John Brigman, James Kavanagh, and Robert Thompson.